To create an effective listing that attracts buyers and complies with our policies, be sure to follow these guidelines:

 If you're selling a video game controller, don't provide product details for a video game console.

 Selecting product details that are similar to—but don't exactly match—the item for sale isn't allowed.
-For example, if you list a BlackBerry Storm phone, don't include info about the iPhone.
+For example, if you list an Android phone, don't include info about the iPhone.

 Keyword spamming is when people use words or details (such as brands, item condition, model names, pop culture terms, product names, style, and type) that have nothing to do with their items so that their listings will show up in search results.
 Since this clutters eBay and makes buying and selling more difficult, we don't allow keyword spamming (see also brand names).